CSB-KaracaLab/prot-on_web/Step_by_Step_Deploying.md

 #### Deployment of the Server with Nginx

-Firstly, Gunicorn configuration is needed.
 Gunicorn is used to deploy the PROT-ON's Flask app on your localhost (PROT-ON listen 8001th port as a default).
 ```
 gunicorn app:flask_app -b localhost:8000 &
 ```